Airlines slash schedules, jobs and pay after new travel restrictions

 U.K. airlines called on the British government to help ensure their survival, while Germany’s Tui AG and Scandinavian carrier SAS said they would suspend the vast majority of operations due to the COVID-19 outbreak and apply for government support.

+Finnair on Monday issued its second profit warning in three weeks, saying it would report a substantial comparable operating loss for 2020 as it was cutting around 90% of its normal capacity from the beginning of April.
+The Finnish airline also dropped its dividend.

-Icelandair Group hf said it was cutting capacity and working with labour unions to reduce its salary cost “significantly”.
+EasyJet, Europe’s fourth-biggest airline, said it could ground the majority of its fleet, while Icelandair Group hf said it was cutting capacity and working with labour unions to reduce its salary cost “significantly”.

 Air New Zealand Ltd said job losses would be necessary as it cut long-haul capacity by 85% over the coming months.